DavidCalebChaparroOrozco/replit100daysofcode/README.md

 	* Project Day!
 Flashback to your childhood and build your own version of Hangman.
 * Day 40 - Dictionaries
 	* Don't worry.
 No need to buy a massive paper book to look up words.
 Let's take lists one step further with dictionaries.
+* Day 41 - I've Lost My Keys
+	* Dictionaries and loops are not always friends.
+Discover the secret to ensuring they get along.